 Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.
 Find out about common side effects for radiotherapy.

-Why radiotherapy causes side effects
+Why does radiotherapy cause side effects?

 Finding out about side effects

 Before you start treatment your doctor should explain any possible side effects of the treatment.
 They usually do this when getting your consent.
 Knowing about the side effects can help you to prepare and to manage any problems.

 Ask about any possible long term side effects that the treatment may cause or anything you might be worried about.

 Radiotherapy affects people in different ways, so it's difficult to predict exactly how you will react.
 Some people only have mild side effects but for others the side effects are more severe.

 You might feel tired or lack energy when you are having radiotherapy.
 This may last for a few weeks after the treatment ends.

 - the body is repairing damage to healthy cells